 DLT soon found Upper Hutt Posse being asked to play regularly in Auckland.
-“At the beginning it was good, because everyone was buzzed about going to big dance parties, which had just come to New Zealand – a thousand kids at a venue with turntables and live acts.
+“At the beginning, it was good, because everyone was buzzed about going to big dance parties, which had just come to New Zealand – a thousand kids at a venue with turntables and live acts.
 We were on the front of that and got by for a while because we were mixed up amongst Total Effect, Semi MCs, Houseparty, UCD, MC OJ and Rhythm Slave, Double J and Twice the T, Spell and Jam.
 Welli was a different story – we performed the pub circuit down there.
 We left Welli because of that – there weren’t any hip hop venues.”

 Upper Hutt Posse released their debut album Against The Flow in 1990, through newly established Auckland label Southside Records.
 One of the label owners, Simon Lynch, also co-produced six tracks on the album.
 At this stage, DLT was still working with a limited DJ set-up.

 “At some point during the recording of the album, we borrowed a mixer.
-It was hard core because I had to learn it on the fly, while recording it.
-I didn't have a mixer at home to practise on or anything like that.
+It was hard core because I had to learn it on the fly while recording it.
+I didn't have a mixer at home to practice on or anything like that.
 In 1989, when we moved to Auckland, we got lots of gigs so I did eventually get a better set-up, but it was still only one turntable.
 All the photos from back in the day, you can see that I've only got one turntable and a mixer.”

 DLT was given the chance to do a remix of ‘Against the Flow’ when the title track was released as a single.
 “That was the first time I went in the studio and had full control of a recording.
 I used a Roland 900 sampler and worked with Terry Moore from The Chills.
 It was strange because he was such a Dunedin guy – he was Flying Nun hard out.
 I borrowed the sampler off the [Twelve Tribes Of Israel] guys.
 I was doing stuff on the side with Kevin Rangihuna.
 That's why he features on a lot of my stuff.
 The Rastas were the first guys that I went in the studio with and just watched how they did things.
 It was all analogue, but because Kev was a keyboardist, he was keen to go digital.”

-Upper Hutt Posse’s growing notoriety led to further exciting opportunities, including opening for Public Enemy and visiting the USA as guest of the Nation of Islam, which was a particular highlight for DLT.
+Upper Hutt Posse’s growing notoriety led to further exciting opportunities, including opening for Public Enemy and visiting the USA as a guest of the Nation of Islam, which was a particular highlight for DLT.
 “They were Malcolm X’s people.
 Malcolm was our older brother.
 We had that ahi kā – that fire in us.
 No one said it was okay to express it, except Malcolm.”

 On the downside, the mainstream media often tried to stir controversy around the group.
 The Truth newspaper reported they’d caused a “race riot” when they told Samoan audience members to “go back to Samoa” and the Auckland Star claimed pākehā students were turned away from a university gig (a defamation case followed the latter and the group settled out of court after receiving an undisclosed sum from the newspaper).

 DLT still recalls the anger the group felt at their treatment.
 “I try my hardest not to remember so I don’t go utu their asses.
 I set out to find the goodness and truth.
 I try not to carry vendettas.
-At least we were prepared for that happening, since we’d read Seize the Time and Malcolm X’s autobiography.”
+At least we were prepared for that happening since we’d read Seize the Time and Malcolm X’s autobiography.”